winlew/levy-agent-simulation/README.md

 - Lévy agent (follow Lévy walk like motion patterns)
 - Brownian agent (follows brownian motion)
 - RNN agent (behavior is controlled by a hybrid 3 layer neural network)

-## Training
+- Reservoir agent (controlled by reservoir computing)

-The Ballistic and the Lévy agent cannot be trained.
-Their behavior is always the same. \
+## Training Through Evolution
-For the agents that have a model with modifiable parameters those are trained by an evolutionary algorithm. \
+Not all agents can be trained.
 Each epoch the next generation is assembled from
 - elites
   - best performing fraction of population